JosiahBinnema/Calculatron/readme.md

-# Welcome to the JCC :wave:
+# Welcome to the JCC :bulb:
 ---
 This is a calculator intended to be run on the Raspberry Pi.
 The mathematical calculations are done in ARM, and the user GUI is a simple text-based GUI written in C. It is capable of several mathematical operations.